 A Day In Sossusvlei - Namibia

-Still rubbing the sleep out of our eyes, our first-coffee-of-the-day caffeine hit just starting to take effect, we pull up to the gate of Namibia's Namib-Naukluft National Park in the early morning light.
+Still rubbing the sleep out of our eyes, our first-coffee-of-the-day caffeine hit just starting to take effect, we pull up to the gate of Namibia's Namib-Naukluft National Park - Africa's largest nature reserve - in the early morning light.

-We have just left our accommodation of the night before - the Sossusvlei Lodge in Sesriem - and done the less than a minute's drive to the gate.
-It is a bright September morning, and there are less than a dozen cars ahead of us as we join the queue just as the gate opens.
+We have just left our accommodation of the night before - the Sossusvlei Lodge in Sesriem - and done the less-than-a-minute's drive to the gate.
+It is a bright September morning, and there are less than a dozen cars ahead of us as we join the queue just as the gate opens, ready to make our way to the picturesque Deadvlei at Namibia's Sossusvlei.
 (Opening hours for the Namib Naukluft park are roughly sunrise to sunset, the gate opening at 7am when we visited in late-September).

-Having arrived in Sesriem the day before, we had decided to visit the Sesriem Canyon, and at the same time we booked our entrance tickets to the park for the next day as well (permit fee of around £5pp).
-And so just a few minutes after 7, we are let into the gate and we waste no more time setting off on the road to Sossusvlei, and our date with the wonders of the Deadvlei.
+Having arrived in Sesriem the day before, we had decided to visit the Sesriem Canyon, and at the same time we booked our entrance tickets back into the Namib-Naukluft park for the next day as well (permit fee of around £5pp).
+And so just a few minutes after 7am, we are let into the gate and we waste no more time setting off on the road to the Sossusvlei area, and our date with the wonders of the Deadvlei.

 And here is one of the surprises of the trip.
 Having spent hours traversing Namibia on gravel roads of distinctly varying quality, here appears in the most incongruous of places - a beautifully kept tarred road!